binary-butterfly/formifly/README.md

 The form requires at least a shape (which is always an ObjectValidator that contains all form fields) and a submission handler.
 You may also pass `defaultValues` if you do not want the default values to be taken from the validators, like in an edit form for example.
+If you do this, the validator default values will be overridden with the ones you supplied while non supplied values will still be taken from the validator defaults.
 Further options about the `FormiflyForm` can be found in [its documentation](#formiflyform).

 Within the form we have three AutomagicFormiflyFields.